 Superintendent Dr Eric Sands says: “We have students from 77 different nationalities and faculty representing 15 different countries.
 So, when hiring for SAIS, we’re not only looking for the best teachers but also complement the blend of needs that we have here as a result of the different nationalities.”

-86% of students received the top two universities of their choice, and they went on to study at universities in the US, UK, Canada, Netherlands, Australia, Singapore, Switzerland, Spain, India, Japan and the Philippines.
+Students went on to study at universities in the US, UK, Canada, Netherlands, Australia, Singapore, Switzerland, Spain, India, Japan, and the Philippines.

 What does the school feel like?
 Get the SAIS Campus Experience here.